GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/cluster.md

 ![alt text](https://raw.githubusercontent.com/GluuFederation/cluster-mgr/master/manual_install/images/JXplorer%20config.png)

-- What we need to do is open "gluu" -> "appliances" -> the first inum here will be where all the attributes we need to modify will be.
+- What we need to do is open "Gluu" -> "appliances" -> the first inum here will be where all the attributes we need to modify will be

 - We have to modify the "oxCacheConfig" attribute to include our redis-server FQDN.
-Here I installed redis-server outside of one of my Gluu chroots.
+Here I installed redis-server outside of one of my Gluu chroots

 ![alt text](https://raw.githubusercontent.com/GluuFederation/cluster-mgr/master/manual_install/images/ManualCache_ox.png)

 - The important things I changed were "cacheProviderType" from "IN_MEMORY" to "REDIS".
 After that, in the "redisConfiguration" portion of "servers", I added "idp1.example.org:6379" which is the server I installed redis-server.
-6379 is the default port redis-server listens and you can add as many servers as you want her, they just need to be comma separated.
+6379 is the default port redis-server listens and you can add as many servers as you want her, they just need to be comma separated

 - We also must make sure that all LDAP servers are utilized for authorization by modifying the "oxIDPAuthentication" attribute.

 ![alt text](https://raw.githubusercontent.com/GluuFederation/cluster-mgr/master/manual_install/images/ManualCache_auth.png)

-- Here all I did was changed the servers from localhost:1636 to the FQDN's of my servers.
+- Here all I did was changed the servers from localhost:1636 to the FQDNs of my servers

 ```